N1K003/asp-net-core-api-test-task-template/README.md

 # Long story short
-Yuor colleaue was warking hard and got sick.
+Your collegue got sick.
 Unfortunatelly, the company will have a custommer demo tomorrow.

-The only way to save face is to finish features till the demo starts.
+The only way to save face is to finish features prior scheduled demo.

 # Tasks